Refunds of Charges

 Credit balances resulting from loans, grants, scholarships, and other forms of financial aid are eligible for refund after the 10th day of class.

-All refund checks will be payable to the student unless
+All refunds will be payable to the student unless

-1. the student has authorized in writing a parent or guardian listed in the Banner Student System to receive the refund, or
+- the student has authorized in writing a parent or guardian listed in the Banner Student System to receive the refund.

-2. the check payment on the account was clear that the payment was from an unrelated organization or institution, such as a sponsoring corporation.
+- the payment on the account was clearly from an unrelated organization or institution, such as a sponsoring corporation.

-Refunds will be processed as an ACH deposit to the student’s bank account.
+Refunds will be processed as an ACH deposit to the bank account designated by the student.
 In order to process these via ACH, students will need to create a Refund Profile in the eBill Suite.
-Students who do not have a Refund Profile set up will receive a check mailed to the student’s university post office address or, if none, to the student’s “home address” listed in the Banner Student System.
+In the unique circumstance that the student is unable to have a Refund Profile set up will receive a check mailed to the student’s university post office address or, if none, to the student’s “home address” listed in the Banner Student System.
 Any exception to this policy must be authorized in writing by the student.

-Students receiving financial aid that drop below full time status must have their financial aid package re-evaluated by the Office of Financial Aid prior to the issuance of any refund check.
+Students receiving financial aid that drop below full time status must have their financial aid package re-evaluated by the Office of Financial Aid prior to the issuance of any refund.

 Residence Hall/Housing Refunds